GRAM VIKAS DECADE FIVE

-Gram Vikas’ work in Decade Five will be organised in seven programmatic pillars which will help build upon, extend and sustain results already achieved; create new interventions in response to the needs of communities; and, help manage the interconnectedness of development problems and their solutions.
+Gram Vikas’ work in Decade Five will be organised in six programmatic pillars which will help build upon, extend and sustain results already achieved; create new interventions in response to the needs of communities; and, help manage the interconnectedness of development problems and their solutions.

 Cross-cutting principles in all the programme pillars include:

 - Use of information and communication technologies for efficient internal functioning, including feedback systems

 - Proactive reaching out to the external stakeholders